-School Admissions Policy for 2020
+School Admissions Policy

 For Cockwood School the Local Education Authority determines the admission policy.
-We would encourage you to visit the school and let us know, where possible, if you would like your child to come to our school.
+We would encourage you to visit the school (unless Covid 19 restrictions are in place) and let us know, where possible, if you would like your child to come to our school.
 All schools have a planned admission number and at Cockwood Primary School it is currently 12.
 This number reflects the capacity of our school.
 Where there are sufficient places for applications, these children will be admitted.
 However, if the school is oversubscribed in that year then the Authority has admission criteria, to determine which pupils should have the available places.